14 October 2024

 You wouldn’t expect a new hire to instantly know every nuance of a business on their first day.
 It takes training to build context and familiarity.
 The same principle applies to an LLM.

-The more accurate and precise your metrics, the quicker the LLM can be given autonomy to converse with business users.
+The more accurate and precise your metrics are, the quicker the LLM can be given autonomy to converse with business users.
 It’s similar to a junior analyst knowing where to find an answer, rather than having to calculate each answer themselves.

 Think in simple terms